cnizzardini/cakephp-swagger-bake/README.md

 [See details](#details) for how CakePHP conventions are interpreted into OpenAPI 3.0 schema.

 SwaggerBake works with your existing YML definitions and will not overwrite anything.
-By default, it uses components > schemas > Exception as your Swagger documentations Exception schema.
-See the default [swagger.yml](assets/swagger.yml) and `exceptionSchema` in [swagger_bake.php](assets/swagger_bake.php) for more info.

 ## Doc Blocks